eCommerce models

 • Unlike other models, the consumer-to-consumer model allows the seller to sell the product directly to the consumer without any markup costs or mediators.

-• Buyers have the power: The consumer-to-consumer model allows the consumer to have the power to buy what they want at the price they want.
+• Buyers have the power to: The consumer-to-consumer model allows the consumer to have the power to buy what they want at the price they want.
 This is unlike other models where the seller has the power.

 • Cheaper prices: The cost of products is more affordable because there are no middlemen to take the profit margin.